lanl/Tardigrade-examples/README.rst

 For users external to LANL systems, an environment to run workflows in this repository can be installed in a `Conda`_ environment with the `Conda`_ package manager.
+Users are recommended to follow the conda installation instructions provided by `MOOSE_conda`_ and to keep MOOSE packages up to date whenever rebuilding software required by this project (`MOOSE_up_to_date`_).
 See the `Conda installation`_ and `Conda environment management`_ documentation for more details about using `Conda`_.